How your claims history affects your car insurance premium

 How to find affordable car insurance rates — even with a claims history

-If you do make a claim that raises your rate, taking additional driver’s education courses can help bring your premium down again.
-Your insurance company will see it as a precaution that helps reduce your likelihood of being involved in another collision and making a claim.
+If you do make a claim that raises your rate, taking additional driver’s education or safety courses can help bring your premium down again.
+This shows your insurance company that precautions are taken that will help reduce your likelihood of being involved in another collision and making a claim.

-Another way to reduce your rate is to not make a claim for every single incident.
-For example, if you got dinged in a shopping mall parking lot while parked, it might be better just to pay for the repairs out of pocket.
-Conversely, there are things that affect your insurance premium that you can’t control.
-Even with a spotless driving record and no history of claims, your premiums could still go up every year if you have the misfortune of living somewhere where there are a lot of claims made by other drivers.
+Another way to reduce your rate is by avoiding making claims for minor incidents.
+For example, if you got dinged in a shopping mall parking lot while parked, it might be better to pay for the repairs out of pocket.

 Don't waste time calling around for auto insurance